mircealungu/mircea/hikes/grand-canyon.md

 ![](attachments/gc-from-the-rim.jpg)
 The view from the South Rim is indeed spectacular, and photos can not really do it justice.

-*

-We realized that the trail we were planning to take was only 15min of walking away, so we continued on foot.

-Soon we were at the South Kaybab Trail and we start down.
-The trail starts abruptly and soon one starts to feel inside of the canyon.
-The feeling is very different than from the rim.
+We realize that South Kaybab -- the trail we are planning to take -- is only 15min of walking away, so we continue on foot.
+Soon we were at the trailhead, we fill water from a super-sturdy water cage, and we start down.
+The trail starts abruptly and soon we are inside the canyon.

-*

 ![](attachments/on-sk-trail.jpg)
-Trail is dusty.
+Inside of the canyon the feeling is different than from outside: now the huge expansion is not so visible anymore, the view is obstructed by adjacent walls.
+Still majestic.

 ![](attachments/sk-trail-2.jpg)